paulaolileal/myth/Myth.Repository.EntityFramework/README.md

 - `CommitAsync`: Executes all transaction changes
 - `RollbackAsync`: Undoes transaction changes
 - `CreateSavepointAsync`: Creates a transaction checkpoint
-- `RollbackToSavepointAsync`: Returns to a transaction checkpoint
+- `RollbackToSavepointAsync`: Returns to a t'ransaction checkpoint